Sampling in Software Engineering Research: A Critical Review and Guidelines: Recommendations

-Section \ref{discussion} demonstrates that software engineering has a generalizability crisis brought on chiefly by a lack of attention to representative sampling.
+Section \ref{results} demonstrates that software engineering has a generalizability crisis brought on chiefly by a lack of attention to representative sampling.
 The following section presents numerous recommendations and guidelines for addressing this crisis.
-However, before explaining the guidelines, we need to clarify their epistemological status.

-The literature review presented above demonstrates that sampling guidance is needed.
-However, the literature review does not, and cannot, \textit{support} specific guidance.
-Methodological guidance and other meta-scientific claims typically cannot be justified empirically.
-Important methodological works in software engineering merely explain how research should be conducted or summarize works from reference disciplines that explained how research should conducted \cite[e.g.][]{Kitchenham:2007vo, Stol:2016wm, ralph2019toward,wohlin2012experimentation,kitchenham1995case,runeson2009guidelines,juristo2013basics,staron2020action}.
-Such guidance is not based on an empirical study because it is not practical to test guidelines empirically.
-For example, we recommend that manuscripts explain how the sample(s) were collected.
-Explaining where a study gets its data is not controversial; however, it is not clear how to design an experiment that would support this recommendation.
-More to the point, such studies are rarely if ever conducted.

-Rather, it is up to first reviewers and then readers to examine methodological guidelines and think critically about their face validity, content validity, comprehensiveness, usefulness, consistency and credibility.
-Further, we do use the guidelines to assess our own approach (see Section \ref{sec:follow}).